giriparus/s3-db-backup-cron/README.md

       # Specify AWS credentials or skip if using AWS IAM roles
       - AWS_ACCESS_KEY_ID=
       - AWS_SECRET_ACCESS_KEY=
+      # Specify only if you want the backups stored in a specific folder
+      - S3_PREFIX=
       # Specify only when backups need to be disabled
       - BACKUPS_DISABLED=TRUE
     restart: always